cosmos/security/resources/CLASSIFICATION_MATRIX.md

 ## Vulnerability Disclosure and Emergency Security Coordination

-If you believe that you have found a vulnerability in the Interchain Stack or would like to contribute to the Cosmos Bug Bounty Program by reporting a bug, please see [https://hackerone.com/cosmos](https://hackerone.com/cosmos).
+If you believe that you have found a vulnerability in the Cosmos Stack or would like to contribute to the Cosmos Bug Bounty Program by reporting a bug, please see [https://hackerone.com/cosmos](https://hackerone.com/cosmos).
 This Severity Classification Framework is used to assess all vulnerabilities reported to the bug bounty program.

-If you are building on the Interchain Stack and want to ensure that your team is easy to contact in the event that you are impacted by a Critical security vulnerability, create a security contact email alias and include this information in a `security.md` in your main code repository.
+If you are building on the Cosmos Stack and want to ensure that your team is easy to contact in the event that you are impacted by a Critical security vulnerability, create a security contact email alias and include this information in a `security.md` in your main code repository.

-If you are interested in receiving security advisories about vulnerabilities discovered in the Interchain Stack, sign up for the security email distribution list [here](https://interchaincirt.org/signup).
+If you are interested in receiving security advisories about vulnerabilities discovered in the Cosmos Stack, sign up for the security email distribution list [here](https://interchaincirt.org/signup).

-If you are a chain operator and you want to verify if Emergency Security Coordination for an Interchain Stack component is taking place, please reach out to our official channel by emailing [security@interchain.io](mailto:security@interchain.io).
+If you are a chain operator and you want to verify if Emergency Security Coordination for an Cosmos Stack component is taking place, please reach out to our official channel by emailing [security@interchain.io](mailto:security@interchain.io).
 Though our team cannot make public announcements about private security coordination activities, we can privately confirm if any emergency coordination is actively taking place.

 ### Changelog